radicle-dev/radicle.xyz/_guides/user.md

 >   description and default branch, run `rad inspect --payload`.
 > * To make updates to the repository identity, including its visibility, check
 >   out `rad id --help` for further instructions.
+>
+> By the way since your Radicle key is a valid SSH key, it can be used to sign
+> Git commits since version Git `2.34.0`.
+This is an alternative to the more
+> common GPG signing method.
+If you'd like to setup your repository to use your
+> Radicle key for signing commits, enter these commands from its working
+> directory:
+>
+>     git config user.signingKey "$(rad self --ssh-key)"
+>     git config gpg.format ssh
+>     git config gpg.ssh.program ssh-keygen
+>     git config gpg.ssh.allowedSignersFile .gitsigners
+>     git config commit.gpgsign true
+>
+> You can also set this up globally by passing the `--global` option to `git
+> config`.
+>
+> Commit signing is a purely optional step; Radicle internally signs everything
+> you publish anyway, so don't worry if you don't set this up!

 Note that your new repository will only be replicated by nodes that you are connected to and either have an open seeding policy, or follow you.
 Seeding